Only the 2%'s SMEs invests in Artificial Intelligence

 Company Size as a Crucial Variable

-The adoption of AI in Italy seems to be strongly influenced by the size of the company, its geographical location and the sector in which it operates.
-For example, only 1.5% of small companies with fewer than 50 employees use AI, while this percentage increases to 12% in companies with over 250 employees.
-This disparity could create a sort of competitive gap between different types of companies, further exacerbating existing inequalities.
+AI adoption in Italy appears to be strongly influenced by company size, geographic location, and industry.
+For example, only 1.5% of small companies with fewer than 50 employees use AI, while this percentage increases to 1.2% of companies with more than 250 employees.
+This disparity could create a competitive divide between different types of companies, further exacerbating existing inequalities.

 Effects of AI on Employment and Training

-Contrary to the common opinion that sees AI as a potential job destroyer, the Inapp investigation shows a different picture.
-Investment in AI, especially when paired with investments in Big Data and Robotics, is actually correlated with a slight increase (+0.7%) in labor demand.
-This is because AI pushes companies to increase investments in professional training, with 13% spending growing even in the absence of other advanced technologies.
+Contrary to the common belief that AI is a potential job destroyer, the Inapp survey paints a different picture.
+Investment in AI, especially when combined with investments in Big Data and Robotics, is actually correlated with a slight increase (+0.7%) in labor demand.
+This is because AI pushes companies to increase investment in professional training, with spending increasing by 13% even in the absence of other advanced technologies.

 Energy Transition and Artificial Intelligence

 Another surprising aspect is the link between AI and sustainability.
-According to Inapp, the adoption of advanced technologies such as AI and Big Data is positively correlated with companies' efforts in the field of energy and ecological transition.
+According to Inapp, the adoption of advanced technologies like AI and Big Data is positively correlated with companies' efforts in the energy and ecological transition.

 The Word to Sebastiano Fadda, President of Inapp